Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We introduced an adaptation of IMGEP diversity search algorithms to explore a broad range of system-level properties, offering a methodical approach for uncovering emergent collective dynamics in complex systems.

-While previous applications of IMGEP have focused on discovering diversity of individual CA patterns \citep{hamon2024discovering} \citep{etcheverry2020hierarchically}, our implementation makes a critical shift to studying multiple interacting patterns potentially governed by different update rules.
-Rather than optimizing for interesting static properties, we define goals in terms of simulation-wide metrics related to evolutionary activity and complexity.
-This higher-level application of IMGEP allows us to explore conditions that promote interesting long-term dynamics, rather than merely snapshots.
-We believe our method is not limited to Flow Lenia, rather, it can be applied to other cellular automata, agent-based models, ecological simulations and complex systems.
-The only requirement is to use metrics which can capture system-level dynamics of the system.
+We adapted IMGEP, a diversity search algorithm, to systematically uncover collective dynamics of complex systems, and applied it to Flow-Lenia to discover ecosystem-like phenomena.
+While previous applications of diversity search have focused on discovering individual CA patterns, our implementation shifts to studying multiple interacting patterns potentially governed by different update rules.
+Rather than optimizing for interesting static properties, we use simulation-wide metrics related to evolutionary activity, compressibility and entropy at different levels of coarse-graining, which allows us to efficiently explore conditions that promote interesting long-term dynamics, rather than merely snapshots.

-The findings from our experiments suggest that goal-directed exploration can effectively navigate parameter spaces to locate configurations that support diverse system-level properties.
-This conclusion is supported by coverage metrics, which show that IMGEP illuminates significantly more goal space than random search, and demonstrate potential for continued exploration.

-The patterns observed in our simulations demonstrate the high expressiveness of Flow Lenia.
-Various organizational structures emerge from the automaton's local rules, with strong indications of emergent evolutionary and ecological dynamics.
-We developed an interactive exploration tool which proved to be highly valuable during analyses, allowing us to quickly explore large datasets and uncover diverse dynamics.
-This tool also helped us assess whether the proposed metrics are correlated with these dynamics.
-We believe this human-AI collaborative approach fosters more efficient pathways for scientific discovery.
+We applied the approach to Flow-Lenia in two complementary settings: an open environment targeting ecosystem-level dynamics, and an environment filled with obstacles targeting matter movement.
+In both, IMGEP illuminated substantially more of the goal-space than random search and revealed qualitatively distinct self-organized behaviors, resembling various biological phenomena.
+Leveraging the resulting archive, a scaling study across six spatial scales and seven horizons then uncovered macro-scale coherent structures larger than entire base-sized grids.
+The introduced interactive exploration tool proved highly valuable during analysis, allowing us to quickly traverse large datasets and identify interesting trials.
+It also helped us assess the usefulness of the proposed metrics.